-The module map described above was obtained by analyzing the entire set of known negative GIs.
-Recent studies have gone beyond static analysis to detect changes in the GI network in response to DNA damage (21,30).
-In these studies, GIs were measured in untreated cells and following perturbation by the DNA-damaging agent methyl methanesulfonate (MMS) (41).
-We combined two such datasets (21,30) to detect DNA damage-specific positive GIs, i.e., differential positive GIs that emerge in the treated cells and are not observed in the untreated cells (see Materials and Methods).
+studies have gone beyond static analysis to detect changes in the GI network in response to DNA damage (21,31).
+In these studies.
+GIs were measured in untreated cells and following perturbation by the DNA-damaging agent methyl methanesulfonate (MMS) (40).
+We combined two such data sets (21,31) to detect 'DNA damage-specific positive GIs', i.e. differential positive GIs that emerge in the treated cells and are not observed in the untreated cells (see 'Materials and Methods' section).
 Negative GIs are typically observed between genes working in parallel, such as genes that are involved in two compensatory complexes or pathways that backup each other, and thus the loss of one is buffered by the other.
-Positive GIs are more likely to be observed between genes from the same complex or pathway, where most of the phenotypic effect is already observed in each single knockout.
-Hence, DNA damage-specific positive GIs are expected to represent changes of the network in response to MMS, revealing DNA damage specific interactions within pathways or between different pathways or complexes working in series.
-In total, 1078 genes were included in both studies, with 2227 DNA damage-specific positive GIs among them (See Supplementary Table 7).
+Positive GIs are more likely to be observed between genes from the same complex or pathway, where most of the phenotypic effect is already observed in each single-knockout.
+Hence, DNA damagespecific positive GIs are expected to represent changes of the network in response to MMS, revealing DNA damage-specific interactions within pathways or between different pathways or complexes working in series.
+In total, 1078 genes were included in both studies, with 2227 DNA damage-specific positive GIs among them (see Supplementary Table S7).
 There were 6771 PPIs within that gene set.

-We applied ModMap with the PPI network as H and the DNA damage-specific positive GI network as G. Since these networks were much smaller than in the previous analysis, we set the minimal module size to 3.
-The small module sizes also affected the attainable p-values for links.
-Here, a pair of modules was defined as linked if its p-value was < 0.05 after Bonferonni correction, considering all statistical tests done by the algorithm during the improvement steps.
+We applied ModMap with the PPI network as H and the DNA damage-specific positive GI network as

+G. Because these networks were much smaller than in the previous analysis, we set the minimal module size to three.
+The small module sizes also affected the attainable P-values for links.
+Here, a pair of modules was defined as linked if its P-value was < 0.05 after Bonferonni correction, considering all statistical tests done by the algorithm during the improvement steps.